ComplexityGarage/DIY-Spectrometer/README.md

 # Authors
 - Bartosz Wojcik i Mikolaj Smoczynski
 # Description of the project
 This project presents a low-cost spectrometer builit using an Arduino microcontroller and a compact optical setup.
-The objective was to measure the visible light spectrum (380-780nm) using accesible components  and demonstrate that a functional spectrometer can be constructed with minimal resources
+The objective was to measure the visible light spectrum (380-780nm) using accesible components  and demonstrate that a functional spectrometer can be constructed with minimal resources.

 The system uses a fragment of a CD as a reflective diffraction granting and a light sensor mounted on a servo motor.
 The servo rotates the sensor across the first diffraction order, allowing intensity measurements at diffrent angles.
 The angular position is then converted into wavelength using a calibration model.